dept/tamtam-frontend-setup/README.md

 ## Config ##
-The gulpfile.js has two main files: `config.js` and `index.js`.
+The build-config has three purposes: override configs, environment and tasks.

-The `config.js` contains all the paths the tasks rely on.
-You can change them to suit your needs.
+### override-config.js ###

-The `index.js` file is where all the tasks are defined.
-Here you can enable certain config variables individually for each task.
+The `override-config.js` contains an json object in which you can change the default `config.js`.

-For example, turn minifying on when running the bamboo task.
+### environment-overrides ###

-In the `index.js` you will also find 2 other important settings at the top.
+The `environment-overrides` contains multiple files in which you can change the default environment configs.

-- First the `config.copy` setting, here you can define assets that need to be copied to a specific build folder
+### task-overrides ###

-- Second: the `config.libs` setting, here you can list JavaScript libraries that will be concatted to a simple libs.js.
-This is useful for dependencies that are incompatible with commonJS.
+The `task-overrides` contains multiple files in which you can change the default task configs.

 ------